petkaantonov/bluebird/docs/docs/api/promise.promisify.md

 Returns a function that will wrap the given `nodeFunction`.
 Instead of taking a callback, the returned function will return a promise whose fate is decided by the callback behavior of the given node function.
 The node function should conform to node.js convention of accepting a callback as last argument and calling that callback with error as the first argument and success value on the second argument.

-If the `nodeFunction` calls its callback with multiple success values, the fulfillment value will be an array of them.
+If the `nodeFunction` calls its callback with multiple success values, the fulfillment value will be the first fulfillment item.

 Setting `multiArgs` to `true` means the resulting promise will always fulfill with an array of the callback's success value(s).
 This is needed because promises only support a single success value while some callback API's have multiple success value.
 The default is to ignore all but the first success value of a callback function.